dataesr/bso-publications/doc/bso.md

  - Otherwise, no estimation is made.

 We are aware that this estimation is far from being perfect, but it still brings some insights.
-On top of that, even if we focus on French publications (publications with at least one author with a French affiliation), the sum of the APC estimated is higher than the real amount of APC money spent by French institutions, as a large share of the publications are co-authored with scholars affiliated to foreign institutions.
+On top of that, even if we focus on French publications (publications with at least one author with a French affiliation), the sum of the APC estimated is higher than the actual amount of APC money spent by French institutions, as a large share of the publications are co-authored with scholars affiliated to foreign institutions.
 Informations on the corresponding author could be a proxy to focus on APC spent by France but for now, we do not have an open, reliable and massive source for this information.

 ### 2.1.6 The role of the open repositories